-Upon inspection of the data shown in Figure 3-2, it is clear that hydrogen composition of radiolyticallygenerated gas tends to diminish with increasing nitrate concentration.
-This behavior may be expressed mathematically as an exponential or inverse relationship, leading to a number of possible alternative fits to the literature data.
+Upon inspection of the data shown in Figure 3-2, hydrogen composition of radiolytically-generated gas tends to diminish with increasing nitrate concentration.
+This behavior may be expressed mathematically as an exponential or inverse relationship, leading to several possible alternative fits to the literature data.
 Additional fits may be derived by varying importance on "goodness of fit" relative to bounding behavior and conservatism.

-By fitting an exponential curve to all of the data presented in Figure 3-2, a relatively simple model for hydrogen composition as a function of nitrate concentration may be derived, yielding the relationship described in Equation [20] below:
+By fitting an exponential curve to all of the data presented in Figure 3-2, a relatively simple model for hydrogen composition as a function of nitrate concentration may be derived, yielding the relationship described in Equation [21].

-$$y{w}^{r} = 0.5703e^{-0.442[NO{3}]}$$ [20]
+$$y_w^r = 0.5703e^{-0.442[NO_3]}$$ [21]

 While this model correctly predicts hydrogen composition behavior at high nitrate concentrations, it is significantly under predictive of hydrogen composition at lower nitrate concentrations.
-In order to generate a conservative exponential model, one may simply use the data reported by Bradley for hydrogen composition at 0.1 and 4 M nitrate (hydrogen fractions of 0.7 and 0.18, respectively) and generate a similar function using this limited subset of data.
-The results of such an analysis are shown in Equation [21] below:
+To generate a conservative exponential model, one may simply use the data reported by Bradley for hydrogen composition at 0.1 and 4 M nitrate (hydrogen fractions of 0.7 and 0.18, respectively) and generate a similar function using this limited subset of data.
+The results of such an analysis are shown in Equation [22].

-$$y{w}^{r} = 0.7241e^{-0.348[NO{3}]}$$ [21]
+$$y{w}^{r} = 0.7241e^{-0.348[NO{3}]}$$ [22]